filviu/blog/content/posts/2014/2014-01-03-rename-an-application-shortcut-on-the-jolla-phone.md

   - temp_on

 ---
 Some time ago I bought OfficeSuite in the Google Play store and thought that it would be nice to have it running on my SailfishOS powered Jolla phone as well.
 I conacted mobisystems and they were nice enough to send me an activation code and links to the apk download.
-It installed and works fine (didn&#8217;t do any fancy editing yet though) but the shortcut was named &#8220;com&#8221; and the icon was blank.
+It installed and works fine (didn't do any fancy editing yet though) but the shortcut was named "com" and the icon was blank.

 You need developer mode enabled.
 Start the terminal or login via ssh to your device.